The syncdat client runs in three steps: scanning, comparing, and synchronizing.

 The final step is to perform whatever file transfers or deletions are necessary to make the contents of the two folders identical.
 When running in Safe Mode, this step may produce no output unless the Verbose option is set.

-Under normal operation, a percentage of progress will be periodically displayed during these actions.
+Under normal operation, the percentage of actions completed will be periodically displayed during the Synchronizing stage.
 Reports about individual actions will only be shown in the case of errors.
+Since progress is reported by action account, and not bytes transferred, progress may seem slow to update when transferring large files.
 To see a report describing every action, set the Verbose option.

 ===== Step 3: Synchronizing 24.7% 61.2% 100.0% Actions completed in 3.81 seconds.

 The output above will vary depending on the selected options.
 Always read the output carefully, especially when using new options or targets.